JacquelineFlanigan/Enabling-Otoscopy-Predictions-for-Hearing-Infection/README.md

 ## VGG16
 The VGG model was the next choice for the dataset as it is known for it's classification and localization of images, with it being pretrained on over 1,000 images.
-Implementing this type of model, we saw our accuracy improve greatly going from 17 percent up to around 80 percent.
+Implementing this type of model, we saw our accuracy improve greatly going from 52 percent up to around 80 percent!
 This indicated that the VGG model is better over all for what we hope to achieve, which makes sense given the type of model it is.
 In addition to this, with this model we did implement data augmentation as to help flush out the imbalance of the classes as well as used the "adam" parameter since it is known for running well with sparse data.
 The predictive power of this model also faired well given the tricky dataset it dealt with, so therefore we can confidently choose this as the model we will use.

 ## LIME